 Even before the Omicron variant emerged, global supply chains were hanging by a thread.
 Labor shortages, factory shutdowns, port congestion and low trucking capacity paired with elevated consumer demand — especially leading up to the holiday season — have all taken their toll.
 And throwing any new complication into the mix, let alone a potentially deadly new variant of COVID-19, is wearing that thread even thinner.

-The longer the supply chain crisis continues, the more likely it is that businesses will begin to rethink their shipping and logistics practices.
+The longer the supply chain crisis continues, the more likely it is that businesses will begin to rethink their shipping services and logistics software.
 For companies like these, the right TMS solution can make all the difference.

 To learn more about how Shipwell can help you to gain the agility needed to navigate the challenges ahead, view our on-demand webinar on the five lessons COVID-19 has taught us in building resilient supply chains, or schedule a demo today.